"How would you characterize Wittenberg Academy? Is it college prep? Pastor prep? Something else?"

 "How much does Wittenberg Academy cost?"

-Classes are $400 per credit.
+Classes are $400 per credit, $500 per credit beginning 2023-24.
 Scholars can take a maximum of 3 credits per term.
 The Scholar Handbook contains the most updated information on any Tuition Discounts we are able to offer each year.

 "How is your academic year divided?"